A truncation criterion for compactness in asymptotic $L_p$ spaces

 \section{Abstract}

 We prove a compactness criterion for asymptotic $L_p$ spaces over arbitrary measure spaces.
 Total boundedness is characterized by almost equiboundedness together with total boundedness in $L_p$ of all truncations.
-This gives a measure-theoretic counterpart to the Kolmogorov--Riesz theorem for asymptotic $L_p$ spaces on $\mathbb R^n$.
+As a consequence, we obtain a simpler proof of the Kolmogorov--Riesz compactness theorem for asymptotic $L_p$ spaces on $\mathbb R^n$.

-\subjclass[2020]{Primary: 46A50, 46E30; Secondary: 28A20} \keywords{Asymptotic~$L_p$ spaces, compactness criterion, total boundedness, truncations, $\F$-spaces, almost equiboundedness, spaces of measurable functions}
+\subjclass[2020]{Primary 46A50, 46E30; Secondary 28A20} \keywords{Asymptotic~$L_p$ spaces, compactness criterion, total boundedness, truncations, $\F$-spaces, almost equiboundedness, spaces of measurable functions}